ndykman/CSharp-katas/ExerciseOne/readme.md

 ## Warmup

 There is no solution here.
-Add a solution like the one in Exercise One, but use the namespace Csk.Streak.
+Add a solution like the one in Exercise Zero, but use the namespace Csk.Streak.
 So, you will have two projects in the solution, one a .Net Core class library (Csk.Streak) and one a XUnit project (Csk.Streak.Tests)

 # Tasks